namanshah971/hft-data-table/README.md

 # Real-Time High Frequency Data Table

 A web app which shows real time data with features such as settable frequency and threshold.
-The backend generates random values at frequency as high as 50elements/100ms and sends it to the frontend app which dispalys it in real time through websockets (socket.io).
+The backend generates random values at frequency as high as 50elements/100ms and sends it to the frontend app that displays it in real time through websockets (socket.io).

 ## Getting Started